kevinveenbirkenbach/cymais/roles/pc-qbittorrent/README.md

 This role is primarily focused on installing qBittorrent, but it can be customized to include additional configurations or related software packages as needed.

 ## Support and Contributions
-For support, feedback, or contributions, such as enhancing the role or adding additional torrent-related functionality, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as enhancing the role or adding additional torrent-related functionality, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the usability or features of qBittorrent within this role are highly appreciated.